 (4) What must our worship consist to be edifying?
 In 1 Corinthians 14:10–15, Paul reasoned with revelation,

 “If one, who is in the world, obtained the vast many types of voices in the world, and not one of them is voiceless.
 (11) Therefore, if I knew not the ability of the voice, I am to the one speaking a foreigner, and the one speaking is a foreigner to me.
 (12) And similarly, you all are thereupon zealous ones of spiritual things to the edification of the church.
 You must be zealous in order that you may increase.
 (13) Thus the one speaking by a tongue must pray in order that one may explain.
 (14) For if I may pray by a tongue, my spirit prays, and my mind is fruitless.
 (15) Therefore, what is to be?
 I will pray in the spirit, and I will also pray in the mind.
 I will make melody in the spirit, and I will also make melody in the mind.”

 (5) Are we zealous for edification if we worship in an unknown language?
-First Corinthians 14:16-20,
+In 1 Corinthians 14:16–20, Paul observed,